 Using the WordCreator, you can selectively create words that are readable.
-On this page, we describe how to change the settings for the readability and how to define your own readability rules.
+In this article, we describe how to change the settings for the readability and how to define your own readability rules.
 If you have never worked with the WordCreator, you should first read the introduction.

 You can find the settings regarding the readability in the settings on the tab "Creator".
 You can reach this via the menu or by using the button "Settings" in the main window.